Frazzer951/CompSciFinalProjectLife/README.md

         [x] implement the house method so it can be used in the story class [x] Add More Random Chances
-        [x] Add More Choices (Child Hood Is very Boring Now) [] Comment on all the methods and class declaring what everything does [] implement the year end by calculating the score and telling them why/how they lost.
+        [x] Add More Choices (Child Hood Is very Boring Now) [x] Comment on all the methods and class declaring what everything does [x] Implement a quality suicide option